ethanmoffat/EndlessClient/README.md

 There is a HUGE list of things left to do.
 The client is in its infant stages and is a constantly evolving work in progress.
 What this means is that as features are implemented, I make an attempt to implement them as completely and accurately as possible before moving on to the next thing.
 The pre-game menus and UI are completely finished, besides a few small bugs that I'm sure to find.
 The framework for adding new components is there as well.

 Here's a list of things I want to get to in the near future (strikethrough means completed):
- - Finish with attacking - requires damage counter/health bars and fixing animations to show up properly
+ - Finish attacking - requires damage counter, health bars, and fixing animations to show up properly
  - Map signs
  - Map boards
  - Map chests
  - Map chairs
  - Map bank vaults
- - Player interaction - trading, paperdoll viewing
+ - Right-click players on map
+ - Cast spells and spell animations
- - Finishing HUD panels - online players, parties, spells, ~~'view minimap' toggle~~
+ - Finishing HUD panels -  ~~'view minimap' toggle~~, spells, online players, parties, spells, settings, help
+ - ~~HUD meters - HP/SP/TP/TNL~~
+ - HUD Quests/Exp info
+ - HUD Friend/Ignore lists

 Running the game
 ----------------